Jual6332/TaskHub-WebApp/README.md

 + From the Xampp Control Panel, Apache and MySQL must be running
 + MySQL databases are managed from phpMyAdmin

-### Deployment Environment Setup and Testing - Windows
+### Local Deployment Environment Setup and Testing - Windows
 + The TaskHub webframe was tested on Xampp, v3.2.2.
 To download Xampp, go to this [website](https://www.apachefriends.org/download.html "ApacheFriends.org") and download Xampp or follow the first steps in this tutorial [video](https://www.youtube.com/watch?v=mBcLlsXdQMg&list=PL3oMl9a6mutni1eIv5yTmGYkofu0KwjZW&index=2 "Youtube Tutorial by OnlineTuts")
 + Now that we have Xampp, open up the Xampp control panel (this might be located in your downloads, or you can search in your programs list)
 + From the Xampp Control Panel, make sure the Apache and MySQL modules are running by clicking the "Start" button under Actions for each.
 If the buttons immediately under Actions say "Stop", then they are already running and you don't have to change anything else